glouppe/proj0016-big-data-project/kickoff.md

 # Groups

-The project is carried out in **groups of 3 students**.
+The project is carried out in *groups of 3 students*.

-The topic should be selected and the groups should be formed by October 8.
+The topic should be selected and the groups should be formed by **October 8**.
 - Notify us by email.
 - If you are alone, send us an email too!
+- Register your group on the submission platform.

 ---